 Developers VidTech

-Should You Build or Buy Video Analytics?
+Should You Build or Buy Video Observability?
 The TCO for Streaming Services and OEMs

-In this blog, we’ll explore the total cost of ownership (TCO) of commercial and in-house analytics solutions, with use cases tailored for OEMs, OVPs, broadcasters, SVOD platforms, and AVOD services.
+In this blog, we’ll explore the total cost of ownership (TCO) of commercial and in-house observability solutions, with use cases tailored for OEMs, OVPs, broadcasters, SVOD platforms, and AVOD services.

-Commercial analytics platforms offer fast integration, cross-device support, and built-in scalability.
+Commercial Observability solutions for video offer fast integration, cross-device support, and built-in scalability.
 They include pre-built collectors that automatically capture player events, along with dashboards that surface playback and error data from the moment integration begins, helping teams get ahead of performance trends.
 While they provide strong out-of-the-box coverage, most platforms charge licensing fees based on usage and may limit how much you can customize metrics or formulas.
-Vendors that also offer encoding and playback tools, like Bitmovin, can connect analytics insights directly to stream optimization and delivery improvements.
+Vendors that also offer encoding and playback tools, like Bitmovin, can connect Observability and analytics insights directly to stream optimization and delivery improvements.

 Here’s a quick breakdown of the advantages and tradeoffs: